flesniak/python-prodj-link/docs/README.md

 pacman -S python-construct python-pyqt5 python-netifaces python-opengl
 ```

-Alternatively, you can use pip to install dependencies or get python-construct in version 2.8:
+Alternatively, you can use pip to install the required dependencies, preferrably in a virtualenv:
 ```
-pip3 install construct==2.8.22
-pip3 install PyOpenGL
+python3 -m virtualenv venv
+venv/bin/pip install -r requirements.txt
+venv/bin/python3
 ```

-**Note:** Construct is currently (June 2018) undergoing severe API changes.
-Starting with version 2.9, the new API requires some internal changes in this project.
-The branch construct-v2.9 contains an updated version which is adapted to newer construct versions.
-The construct project warns of possible future API changes, thus this version may break with future versions of construct.
+**Note:** Construct v2.9 changed a lot of its internal APIs.
+If you still need to use version 2.8, you can find an unmaintained version in the branch [construct-compat](../../../tree/construct-compat).

 ### Testing
 ```